Lorenzo-Weber/spectraNet/README.md

 - Weights initialization
 - Learning rate
-- I am not sure how their data augmentation process worked so i applied a simple gaussian noise into the data, repeated the process 10 times per predictor, increasing the dataset size from 1200 instances all the way to 4.400.
+- I am not sure how their data augmentation process worked so i applied a simple gaussian noise and a uniform noise into the data, repeated the process twice per predictor, increasing the dataset size from only 50 instances all the way to 500.

 ## Results